MutaiAllan/Advanced-Programming-Assignments/README.md

 ## Grading Criteria
 # Correctness
-– Does the implementation follow the OOP principles of abstraction and interface implementation?
+– Does the implementation follow the OOP principles of abstraction and interface implementation?<br>
-– Does the BaseTransaction class correctly implement Transaction interface ?
+– Does the BaseTransaction class correctly implement Transaction interface ?<br>
-– Does the code handle exceptions correctly when insufficient funds exist?
+– Does the code handle exceptions correctly when insufficient funds exist?<br>
 3
 # Code Quality
-– Is the code well-structured and documented?
+– Is the code well-structured and documented?<br>
-– Are the methods logically named and implemented according to the problem statement?
+– Are the methods logically named and implemented according to the problem statement?<br>
 # Functionality
-– Does the program perform credit and debit transactions as expected?
+– Does the program perform credit and debit transactions as expected?<br>
-– Does the program properly print transaction details after each operation?
+– Does the program properly print transaction details after each operation?<br>
 # Exception Handling
 Is the InsufficientFundsException properly thrown and handled in the program?
 4